codingjq/pyscript-what-is-it/README.md

 # PyScript : What Is It?
-PyScript Code From My [https://www.youtube.com/watch?v=10DEvIgygW0](Video on YouTube)
+PyScript Code From My [Video on YouTube](https://www.youtube.com/watch?v=10DEvIgygW0)